Triumph by Dai Vernon

 sebastiantoca9208 says...

-Deadline reimagines the classic Triumph effect, adding a unique element involving a spectator timing themselves with their phone.
+Deadline reimagines the classic Triumph, adding a unique element involving a spectator timing themselves with their phone.
+The routine has clean angles and a fresh approach.

 Performance videos